icereval/backbone-documentmodel/README.md

 user.get('name').on('change:middle.initial', function () { ... });
 user.on('change:name.middle.initial', function () { ... });

-// all of these will fire when the first address is added or changed user.on('change:addresses.city', function () { ... });
+// all of these will fire when any address is added or changed user.on('change:addresses.city', function () { ... });
 user.on('change:addresses.*', function () { ... });
 user.on('change:*', function () { ... });